 So far at least the flyotes have left Lake Hemitho to the centahs... who really don't want it either.

 Can I sell you a nice used lake?

 From Lake Hemitho south, in the deep desert, the only prominent features are the rays.
 These low ridges are the worn stumps of monstrous walls of molten debris from the Heloon impact 400 million years ago.
 River canyons still follow the troughs of older rock between the rays.

 The only oases in the southeast are twin rivers, each about 1900 km (1200 mi) long--the Koyabee and the River Gyak.
 They rise in the Lothar Mts (the outer ringwall of Heloon Crater) and flowing south across the Heloon Desert to the Anthor Sea.
 Flyotes farm their oxbows and live in cliff-dwellings in their canyon walls.

 The wide red desert west of the Gyak has only one feature of note: Bwekko Crater.
 Far smaller and younger than Heloon, Bwekko's a mere 80 km wide (50 mi)--a simple ring of mountains around a dry, hot bowl with a brackish little marsh at its low point.
-Flyotes live on the ring-ridge and irrigate a few gardens in the canyons between the splash-rays, and a few families of centahs herd small flocks.
+A few flyotes live on the ring-ridge and irrigate small gardens in the canyons between the splash-rays, and a few families of centahs herd small flocks.

 In a rainier latitude, Bwekko Crater would stand out as a dark-forested ring around a blue lake--a great oasis.
 But here in the desert's heart, it's just red on red.
 A dry hole.